jidegithub/exquiz/README.md

 ## To Scalability

   Code splitting: I would probably split the app into lazily loaded chunks for fast transport over the network.
+  Modularize the Vuex store.

 ## Done Differently

   A dynamic and reusable timedown counter
   Subtle animation of Components and its element
+  Use a graph to show results compared to other candidates